 Creating a Bullet List

-You can create a bullet list using the menu item Format > Lists > Bullet List.
+You can create a bullet list on Mac using the menu item Format > Lists > Bullet List.
+On iOS you find the list options in the bar above the on screen keyboard.
 You should see a dash (bullet) appear at the beginning of the item.
 Pressing enter creates a new item.

 Alternatively, you can use markdown syntax to start a list.
 Just begin the line with a hyphen (-) followed by a space, and start typing your first list item.
 The paragraph will automatically turn into a bullet list item.

-To exit the list, you can choose a different paragraph style from the Format menu (eg Body), or you can go to a new line, and press backspace to delete the bullet.
+To exit the list, you can choose a different paragraph style from the Format menu (eg Body) or keyboard bar, or you can go to a new line, and press backspace to delete the bullet.

 Creating a Numbered List